Generate a number from 1 to 2999 via:

 The second film from British director Guy Ritchie.
-Snatch tells an obscure story similar to his first fast-paced crazy character-colliding filled film “Lock, Stock & Two Smoking Barrels.”
+Snatch tells an obscure story similar to his first fast-paced crazy character-colliding filled film “Lock, Stock and Two Smoking Barrels.”
 There are two overlapping stories here – one is the search for a stolen diamond, and the other about a boxing promoter who’s having trouble with a psychotic gangster.

 I tried, but I can't write a real review of this movie because it's too fucking awesome.
 If you haven't seen it, you need to step your game up.